 That’s why tinnitus and conspiracy theories too often go together like two peas wrapped in a tin foil pod.
 And while that’s unfortunate, it’s sort of understandable.
-You want to know what’s causing this buzzing that no one else can hear, so you think maybe it’s because of the powerlines or the high-pressure water pipes or aberrant wifi signals.
+You want to know what’s causing this buzzing that no one else can hear.
+Here’s what you should know.

 But there might be a (somewhat tangential) kernel of truth worth exploring here.
 There are some environmental factors that can lead to the development of tinnitus and ringing-ear symptoms.

 To be clear, we don’t mean chemtrails or power lines when we talk about “environmental factors” (though you should also beware of ototoxic chemicals or medications).
 What we really mean is noise.
 If you live in a noisy neighborhood or spend all day around industrial equipment, your ears are going to take a beating–especially if you aren’t wearing adequate hearing protection.

 Over time, that ear punishing strain can lead to chronic tinnitus (and hearing loss).

 What kind of environmental factors should worry me?